X-Men '97: Viewership

 Disney announced that the first two episodes had 4 million views worldwide in the five days following their release, marking the biggest first-season premiere for a full-length animated series on the service since the first season of What If...? in 2021.
 The company announced that the first-season finale was watched by 3.5 million views globally during its first five days, which was similarly the biggest season finale for a full-length animated series on the streaming service since the first season of What If...?

 Critical response

 The first season received critical acclaim, was called "Marvel's best release in years", and was praised for its nostalgic animation, "smart writing, and captivating action sequences".
-Review aggregator website Rotten Tomatoes calculated that 99% of 79 critics reviews were positive, with an average rating of 8.9 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 99% of 81 critics reviews were positive, with an average rating of 8.9 out of 10.
 The website's critics consensus reads, "Pulling off the x-traordinary feat of staying true to its beloved predecessor while charting a path forward for the franchise, X-Men '97 is simply x-cellent."
 Metacritic assigned a weighted average score of 82 out of 100 based on 14 reviews, indicating "universal acclaim".

+For the second season, Rotten Tomatoes calculated that 100% of 33 critics reviews were positive, with an average of rated reviews of 8.60 out of 10.
+The website's critics consensus reads, "This marvelous troupe of heroes returns for a supremely dazzling second season, providing all the entertainment, emotion, and nostalgia that top-tier animation and storytelling can deliver in X-Men '97."
+Metacritic assigned a weighted average score of 90 out of 100 based on 6 reviews, indicating "universal acclaim".